edgeof8/tIRC/README.md

 ## Configuration

-PyRC uses `pyterm_irc_config.ini` in its root directory as the main configuration file.
+PyRC uses `config/pyterm_irc_config.ini` in its root directory as the main configuration file.
 The `state.json` (persistent state) and `logs/` (application logs) directories are created in the current working directory.

 ### Example `config.ini`